Phillips State Bank (Chicago, IL)

 Article Text

-Rules Illinois Bank Receivers' Acts Void CHICAGO.
-Feb.
-25. (P)-Judge Denis E. Sullivan ruled Saturday that all receivers of closed banks in Illinois are holding office in violation of the state constitution and their actions are void.
-The drastic ruling was made in a suit brought by a depositor of the closed Phillips State Bank and Trust Co. of Chicago.
-The depositor charged that pointment of receiver for the bank was void because section of the banking act. providing for such appointments, contravenes the fundamental law of Illinois.
-The defendants filed demurrer which Superior Judge Sullivan overruled and upheld the complainant.
-The banking act.
-Judge Sullivan held. improperly delegates to the state auditor discretionary legislative power in fixing the receiver's bond.
-Only the legislature Itself, the court said, can constitutionally fix terms of bond.
-INVESTMENT TRUSTS LAND BANK BONDS following NEW and asked invest-
+Sullivan ruled Saturday that all receivers of closed banks in Illinois holding office of the state constitution and their actions The drastic ruling was made in brought by depositor of the closed Phillips State Bank Trust Company of Chicago.
+The depositor charged that appointment of receiver the bank was void section 11 of the act, providing for such appointments, contravenes the fundamental Illinois.
+The defendants, including Oscar Nelson then state auditor, filed demurrer which Superior Judge overruled and upheld the plainant.

 Article Text